 Whilst broadly setting out the areas that Councils should report on, the Direction is not prescriptive in specifying which performance indicators meet the requirements of Best Value, leaving this to a Council's discretion to improve the range of information that it publishes in a way that reflects the local context and improvement.
 The range of performance information a Council reports is also subject to audit.
 The Direction schedule is provided below:

-Each Council will report a range of information covered by the following 2 indicators SPI 1: Improving local services and local outcomes
+SPI 1: Improving local services and local outcomes

 - Its performance in improving local public services, both provided by itself and in conjunction with its partners and communities. - Progress against the desired outcomes agreed with its partners and communities.